chin-rcip/CRITERIA/README.md

 #### source
 **`source.py`** is the location where to place several python objects to be imported in the main script.
 It currently contains:
 - `classes`: a list object storing the main CIDOC CRM classes that are to be assigned color codes.
-- `onto`: a dictionary object storing the filenames of the corresponding ontologies (i.e. the `.rdfs` files in the folder `/ontologies`).
+- `onto`: a dictionary object storing the filenames of the ontologies used by the script (i.e. the `.rdfs` files in the folder `/ontologies`).
 > :warning: If you replace the `.rdfs` in the folder `/ontologies` with an updated file, or rename it, **the values** in the `onto` dictionary must be updated accordingly.